sealablab/dtf-framework/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Run tests: `pytest`
-5. Submit a pull request
+4. Submit a pull request

 ## License

-[Your chosen license]
+MIT

 ---